 - Type 2 diabetes

 - Heart failure

 - Gallstones and gall bladder disease

 - Cancers including prostate, colon and rectum cancers

 - Osteoarthritis including of the knees, hips, and lower back

 - Pickwickian syndrome (drowsiness, under ventilation, red face)

-If you suffer from malnutrition or obesity, our Brooklyn physician can help you to overcome this condition and improve your health.
+If you suffer from malnutrition or obesity, our physicians at Cobble Hill or Ocean Parkway in Brooklyn, NY can help you to overcome this condition and improve your health.